mysql/mysql-utilities/doc/man/mysqldiskusage.rst

 query log, error log, general query log, relay log, and InnoDB tablespaces.
 The default is to show only database disk usage.

-If the command line lists no no databases, the utility shows the disk space usage for all databases.
+If the command line lists no databases, the utility shows the disk space usage for all databases.

-Size values displayed without a unit indicator such as MB are in bytes.
+Sizes displayed without a unit indicator such as MB are in bytes.

 The utility determines the the location of the data directory by requesting it from the server.
 For a local server, the utility obtains size information directly from files in the data directory and InnoDB home directory.
 In this case, you must have file system access to read those directories.
-Disk space usage shown includes the sum of all storage engine specific files such as the .MYI and .MYD files for MyISAM and similarly includes the tablespace files for InnoDB.
+Disk space usage shown includes the sum of all storage engine- specific files such as the .MYI and .MYD files for MyISAM and the tablespace files for InnoDB.

-If that fails, or if the server is not local, the utility is limited to information that can be obtained from the system tables and therefore should be considered an estimate.
-This is because the utility cannot include .frm and related miscellaneous files in the calculations.
+If the file system read fails, or if the server is not local, the utility cannot determine exact file sizes.
+It is limited to information that can be obtained from the system tables, which therefore should be considered an estimate.
 For information read from the server, the account used to connect to the server must have the appropriate permissions to read any objects accessed during the operation.

 If information requested requires file system access but is not available that way, the utility prints a message that the information is not